niloycste/A-Multi-Label-NLP-Classifier-for-Fine-Grained-Quotation-Categorization/README.md

 # MultiLabel-Quotes-Classifier

+## Objective
-An end-to-end text classification system encompasses data collection, model training, and deployment.
-The model can classify 138 distinct quotation genres.
-Refer to the keys in `deployment\tag_types_encoded.json` for a comprehensive list of the identified quote genres.
+This project presents an end-to-end text classification system covering data collection, model training, and deployment.
+The model is designed to classify 138 distinct quotation genres.
+For a comprehensive list of identified quote genres, please refer to the keys in `deployment\tag_types_encoded.json`.